Nursing Home Abuse – Know The Signs

 - Falls that don’t make sense

 A lot of the times, one abuser may inflict their cruelty on more than one nursing home resident.
 This means that there may be other individuals who may complain about mistreatment, so keep an eye out for this during your next visit.

-Indiana Nursing Home Legal Obligations
+Nursing Home Legal Obligations

 The nursing home administration is required by law to ensure safety for all its residents.
 Should they not mitigate abuse, they can be considered liable for nursing home abuse as well as criminal charges in some cases.
-It is estimated that over 70 percent of all nursing home institutions in Indiana are for-profit entities, which means that the welfare of their residents is probably not going to be in their list of priorities.
-As Indiana’s number one nursing home attorney law firm, we want to hold these entities accountable for their negligence and failure to offer residents a safe and abuse-free environment.
+It is estimated that over 70 percent of all nursing home institutions are for-profit entities, which means that the welfare of their residents is probably not going to be in their list of priorities.
+As the country’s number one nursing home attorney law firm, we want to hold these entities accountable for their negligence and failure to offer residents a safe and abuse-free environment.